San Mateo AYSO

 AYSO is a non-profit corporation run by an Executive Director and a National Office Staff under the direction of a Board of Directors.

 San Mateo Region 36 is administered by a Regional Board appointed by the Regional Commissioner and is responsible for the Region’s operation.
-During the course of the business meeting, those items that require a vote for passage must receive a majority vote of those board members present at the time the vote is taken.
 The Regional Board Meetings are held the 2nd Tuesday of every month, January through December and are open to the public.

 Regional Commissioner Brian Kersten email@example.com